Archive for the ‘Helping Children Learn the Alphabet’ Category

 On the left side of each spread, we see a single letter in uppercase and lowercase form.
 The corresponding right side of each spread features an illustration that incorporates the shape of the uppercase letter and minimal text.

 Older children and adults will particularly appreciate the aesthetics of Paul Thurlby’s Alphabet, possibly using his ideas as inspiration for their own graphic artwork.
-As well, removing the book jacket and opening it reveals a gorgeous alphabet poster that highlights each of the illustrations from the book.
+Removing the book jacket and opening it reveals a gorgeous poster that highlights each of the illustrations from the book.
 Lovely.

 Children enjoy matching upper and lower case letters with this fun activity

 This is a great time of year to pick up the makings of an inexpensive, colourful learning aid – at your neighbourhood dollar store.
 Easter merchandise is starting to appear and we want the multi-coloured two-part Easter eggs.
 Normally these are filled with candies but we are going to do something altogether different.
 We are going to use a permanent ink pen to print an upper case letter on one half of an egg and and the corresponding lower case letter on the other half.
-Children really enjoy searching through the ‘broken’ eggs to find a match ultimately assembling twenty-six whole eggs.
+Children really enjoy searching through the ‘broken’ eggs. matching upper and lower case letters, ultimately assembling twenty-six whole eggs.
 I like the activity because using five or six colors makes finding a match fairly easy and also makes the activity somewhat self-checking.

 For older children, compound words, rhyming words or antonyms could be used.